zshahan/puppet-puma-1/README.md

 Installs the application as a system service (using `upstart` or good old `sysv` - `upstart` has the benefit of not requiring a supervisor for restarting rails).

-Configruations for Debian-family systems included, patches welcome for other OSes.
+Configurations for Debian-family systems included, patches welcome for other OSes.

-For a more comperhensive Rails deployment recipe which makes use of this module, see [`deversus-rails`](https://forge.puppetlabs.com/deversus/rails).
+For a more comprehensive Rails deployment recipe which makes use of this module, see [`deversus-rails`](https://forge.puppetlabs.com/deversus/rails).

 ## Optional Dependencies